Domination, fibrations and splitting: Domination and fibrations

 \subsection{Remarks on the assumptions}

 Recall that one of our stated goals is to understand the connection between the domination equivalence decomposition of a type and its semiminimal analysis.
 We will often focus on one step of the semiminimal analysis, i.e. we will consider a type $p \in S(A)$ and some $A$-definable fibration $f : p \rightarrow f(p)$ with semiminimal fibers.
+By the fibers of a fibration, we mean the stationary types $\fibre{p}{b} = \tp(b/f(b)A)$, for some $b \models p$.

 The main question we want to answer is whether or not the fibers of $f$ appear in the domination decomposition of $p$.
 More precisely, we always have that $p \trianglerighteq f(p)$, and by the fibers appearing, we mean that $f(p) \not\trianglerighteq p$, in other words, that $p$ and $f(p)$ are not domination equivalent.